 It was agreed early on in the listing process that a phased approach should be taken, given the complexity of the process.
 The first list of ecosystems consists of threatened ecosystems in the terrestrial environment.
 Future phases will deal with threatened ecosystems in the freshwater, estuarine and marine environments, and with protected ecosystems in all environments.

-The first national list of threatened terrestrial ecosystems has been gazetted, together with supporting information on the listing process including the purpose and rationale for listing ecosystems, the criteria used to identify listed ecosystems, the implications of listing ecosystems, and summary statistics and national maps of listed ecosystems (National Environmental Management: Biodiversity Act: National list of ecosystems that are threatened and in need of protection, (G 34809, GoN 1002), 9 December 2011).
+The first national list of threatened terrestrial ecosystems has been gazetted, together with supporting information on the listing process.
+This includes the purpose and rationale for listing ecosystems, the criteria used to identify listed ecosystems, the implications of listing ecosystems, and summary statistics and national maps of listed ecosystems (National Environmental Management: Biodiversity Act: National list of ecosystems that are threatened and in need of protection, (G 34809, GoN 1002), 9 December 2011).

 Figure 1: Map of listed ecosystems, showing original extent of ecosystems.